0xWa7d/SubHunter/README.md

 # SubHunter

-C# tool to hunting subdomains ... esay to use
+C# tool to hunting subdomains ... easy to use
  Don't Use it if you don't know how you can use it

 # Thanks lots